SardarBonabi/developer-productivity-causal-inference/README.md

 <div align="center">

-# How Does an AI Product Impact Worker Behavior and Outcome?
+# How Does an AI Product Impact User Behavior and Outcome?
+How Does this Impact Vary Across User Segments?

 Measuring output, collaboration, and technology adoption to evaluate product value.